Zhou Enlai: European activities

 In June 1923, the Third Congress of the Chinese Communist Party accepted the Comintern's instructions to ally with the KMT, led at the time by Sun Yat-sen. These instructions called for CCP members to join the Nationalist Party as "individuals", while still retaining their association with the CCP.
 After joining the KMT, they would work to lead and direct it, transforming it into a vehicle of revolution.
 Within several years, this strategy would become the source of serious conflict between the KMT and the CCP.

-As well as joining the KMT, Zhou helped organise the founding of the Nationalist Party European branch in November 1923.
+As well as joining the KMT, Zhou helped organize the founding of the Nationalist Party European branch in November 1923.
 Under Zhou's influence, most of the European branch's officers were in fact communists.
 Zhou's wide-ranging contacts and personal relationships formed during this period were central to his career.
 Important party leaders, such as Zhu De and Nie Rongzhen, were first admitted to the party by Zhou.

 By 1924, the Soviet-Nationalist alliance was expanding rapidly and Zhou was summoned back to China for further work.
 He left Europe probably in late July 1924, returning to China as one of the most senior Chinese Communist Party members in Europe.